 As followers of Jesus Christ, we are lighthouses for God no matter where we are or what we do.
 Our commission to reach others with the saving light of the Gospel is more than a privilege, it is the amazing ability to be an extension of God’s mouth, hands, and feet.
 As a result of that, we can and should produce works that will have a positive impact (leave a mark) on the lives of those whom we interact with even if for a short period of time.
 Here are a few ways to leave a good mark:

 Many are going through life crises alone and/or are headed to an eternity separated from God because very few are willing to sacrifice time in order to share with them the message of hope and salvation.
-Talk to people, engage them and sympathize with them, especially if you see them downcast or seemingly troubled.
+Talk to people, engage them, and empathize with them, especially if you see them downcast or seemingly troubled.

-Find and join volunteer groups that feed the hungry and/or join a ministry that visits the incarcerated and drug addicted.
-If you are reading this, you are most likely better off than many people who don’t have a place to call home, a job, or a phone/pc to surf the web.
+Find and join volunteer groups that feed the hungry or join a ministry that visits the incarcerated, those in hospitals or nursing homes.
+If you are reading this, you are most likely better off than many people who don’t have a place to call home, a job, or an electronic device to surf the web.
 Count your blessings right now.
 You’ll realize that you have enough to share.

 Step out of your comfort zone to serve, show hospitality, and care for people in your own church family.
 We can have a greater impact if we take care of and minister to those close to us first.
 Remember, Jesus himself said that the best way to show the world that we are His disciples is by the love we show one another (John 13:35).

 Watch your testimony.
 Speak, write, and conduct yourself in a manner worthy of our Savior’s sacrifice.
 Show respect and integrity in everything you say and do.
-Above all, be a man/woman of your word.
-Remain faithful, unwavering and uncompromising.
+Above all, be a person of your word.
+Remain faithful and unwavering.
 Never compromise the truth, rather speak it in love.

 By the same token, we too will be impacted (left with a mark) not only by the people who invest in our lives but by those who verbally and tangibly show us their appreciation.
-When you are sought after, looked up to, or spoken highly of (admired, honored, venerated) that doesn’t mean you are being worshipped but rather appreciated.
+When you are sought after, looked up to, or spoken highly of that doesn’t mean you are being worshiped but rather appreciated.
 It means that you are deemed important enough in someone’s life to cause them to single you out.
-It means that your character and your emotional/spiritual stability has served as a source of strength and hope for those who are new in the faith, weak in the flesh, or broken in spirit.
+It means that your character and your emotional/spiritual stability have served as a source of strength and hope for those who have been new in their faith or weak or broken in spirit.
 However, we will not always be of a “blessing” to everyone in our path, especially to those who oppose the Gospel and our moral convictions.
-Nevertheless, we are to remain strong, unwavering and committed not only because our testimony depends on it but also the faith and eternal destiny of those who God places in our path [read When You Are Needed The Most].
+Nevertheless, we are to remain strong, unwavering, and committed not only because our testimony depends on it but also the faith and eternal destiny of those who God places in our path [read When You Are Needed The Most].

 “Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.” -Galatians 6:1